szvsw/cookiecutter-poetry/docs/features/linting.md

 "tests/*" = ["S101"]
 ```

+# Typechecking

+Two typechecking options are available, `mypy` or `pyright`.

-# mypy
+## mypy

-[mypy](https://mypy.readthedocs.io/en/stable/) is used for static type checking, and it's configuration and can be edited in `pyproject.toml`.
+[mypy](https://mypy.readthedocs.io/en/stable/) can be used for static type checking, and its configuration and can be edited in `pyproject.toml`.

 ```toml
 [tool.mypy]